 Jacksonville Unnecessary C-Section Lawyers

-A new report from Public Citizen finds that one-third of cesarean sections are unnecessary and the procedures put the health of the mother a baby in jeopardy.
+A new report from Public Citizen finds that one-third of cesarean sections are unnecessary and the procedure put the health of the mother and baby in jeopardy.

 C-sections have become so routine we sometimes forget that they are considered major surgery in which a doctor makes an incision through the mother’s abdomen and uterus to deliver a baby.

 There are times a C-section is necessary such as when the baby fails to present in the birth canal, or when there is an emergency and the baby is losing oxygen.
 Then they can be a life saver.

 But Public Citizen finds the procedure has become everyday occurrence and in recent years premature births in the U.S. have been on the rise.